 Colorado Bicycle Accident Attorney

-After a bicycle crash, first get to safety and make sure there is no additional danger.
+After a bicycle crash, first, get to safety and make sure there is no additional danger.
 Then call 911.
 Calling 911 will alert first responders to your location so that you can receive medical treatment.
 Let them know how the accident happened.
 It is also very important to seek medical attention after a bicycle accident to determine if you have been hurt.
-Adrenaline from a bicycle crash can hide injuries.
-It sometimes takes hours or even days before pain sets in and the full extent of your injuries is known.
+The adrenaline from a bicycle crash can hide injuries.
+It sometimes takes hours or even days before pain sets in and the full extent of your injuries are known.

 Immediately after a bicycle accident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
 Take pictures of your bicycle, any involved vehicles, and the accident scene.
 If your bicycle accident was caused by a defective or hazardous condition in the road, take pictures of it.
 If you were injured because of defective bicycle part, make sure to preserve the bicycle and part.

 Once you are safe and have seen a medical provider, you should contact your insurance company to set up a claim.
 You might be covered under your uninsured or underinsured motorist car insurance policy.
 You will also most likely be contacted by the at-fault driver’s insurance company as well.
 Do not provide a statement or sign any authorizations to an at-fault party’s insurance company.
 Talk to a Denver bicycle accident lawyer first.

 As soon as you are able, contact a Colorado bicycle accident attorney.
 Valuable evidence can be lost or destroyed if you don’t act quickly.
 In some cases, experts will be needed to investigate the crash, the road, or the defective bicycle.
 An attorney will help guide you through this process and make sure important evidence is preserved and your rights are protected.

 Work with a Colorado accident lawyer you can trust.